Modeling Concurrency Control as a Learnable Function: Concurrency Control Design Space

 \section{Concurrency Control Design Space}

 In this section, we first describe the design space of concurrency control (CC) algorithms.
-We discuss how existing algorithms fit into the space, and identify the gaps that represent new opportunities.
+We then discuss how existing algorithms fit into the space, and identify the gaps representing new opportunities.